Find Affordable College Courses

 8 Yearly Graduations

 University of Wyoming comes in at #6 on our list of the most popular colleges offering doctor's degrees in petroleum engineering.
 Roughly 11,800 attend the school each year.
-The average in-state tuition for full-time undergraduates is $3,696 per year, while in-state graduate students, on average, pay $5,382 per year.
-During the 2020-2021 academic year, 8 people received their doctor's degree in petroleum engineering from UW.
+The average in-state tuition for full-time undergraduates is $4,980 per year, while in-state graduate students, on average, pay $6,460 per year.
+During the most recent year for which we have data, 8 people received their doctor's degree in petroleum engineering from UW.

 7 Yearly Graduations

 The 9th most popular school in the country for petroleum engineering majors who are seeking their doctor's degree is Louisiana State University and Agricultural & Mechanical College.
-Roughly 34,200 attend the school each year.
 The average in-state tuition for full-time undergraduates is $8,038 per year, while in-state graduate students, on average, pay $9,132 per year.
-For the 2020-2021 academic year, 7 doctor's degrees were handed out to petroleum engineering majors at Louisiana State University.
-About 14% of this group were women, and 14% were students from an underrepresented racial-ethnic group.
+During the most recent year for which we have data, 7 people received their doctor's degree in petroleum engineering from Louisiana State University.

 7 Yearly Graduations

 Missouri University of Science and Technology is the 9th most popular school in the nation for students seeking a doctor's degree in petroleum engineering.
-The average in-state tuition for full-time undergraduates is $9,960 per year, while in-state graduate students, on average, pay $10,452 per year.
-During the 2020-2021 academic year, 7 people received their doctor's degree in petroleum engineering from Missouri University of Science and Technology.
+The average in-state tuition for full-time undergraduates is $13,008 per year, while in-state graduate students, on average, pay $13,200 per year.
+During the most recent year for which we have data, 7 people received their doctor's degree in petroleum engineering from Missouri University of Science and Technology.

 #11